The Prompt Makes the Person(a): A Systematic Evaluation of Sociodemographic Persona Prompting for Large Language Models: Sociodemographic Prompt Construction

 In the following section, we list all components used to construct the sociodemographic persona prompts.
 Note that these prompts are provided in the user prompt, not the system prompt.
 This decision is based on findings from our literature review, which revealed that most studies adopt this approach.
 Additionally, access to the system prompt is not always guaranteed, making the user prompt a more applicable option for practitioners.

 Table \ref{tab:prompt_templates} presents all prompt templates used in our experiments.
 Task-specific strings are indicated by a placeholder ([TASK]) and substituted as shown in Table \ref{tab:task_templates}.
 Placeholders indicating race/ethnicity through explicit descriptors ([R]) or last names ([NM]) are listed in Table \ref{tab:desc_race}.
-We source last names for all racial and ethnic groups from \citet{aher2023using}, with the exception of Middle Eastern names, which are not included in that paper.
-Instead, we sample the most common surnames from the three largest Middle Eastern countries, namely Turkey,\footnote{\url{https://forebears.io/turkey/surnames}} Iran,\footnote{\url{https://forebears.io/iran/surnames}} and Saudi-Arabia.\footnote{\url{https://forebears.io/saudi-arabia/surnames}} We use all 10 names for each group in every task.
-For the open-ended tasks, we repeat the prompt with each individual name for 10 random seeds (instead of 100), resulting in a total of 100 responses per name category.
 The remaining placeholders are populated with demographic descriptors as indicated in Tables \ref{tab:desc_gender} and \ref{tab:desc_add}.

+\paragraph{Last Names.} We source last names for all racial and ethnic groups from \citet{aher2023using}, except for Middle Eastern names, which are not included in that study.
+For Middle Eastern race/ethnicity, we instead select the most common last names from the three largest Middle Eastern countries, namely Turkey,\footnote{\url{https://forebears.io/turkey/surnames}} Iran,\footnote{\url{https://forebears.io/iran/surnames}} and Saudi-Arabia.\footnote{\url{https://forebears.io/saudi-arabia/surnames}} For each task, we include all 10 names per demographic group.
+In the open-ended tasks, each prompt is run with every individual name using 10 random seeds (instead of 100), resulting in 100 responses per demographic category.

+All measures are computed on the combined set of responses for all names within the same demographic category (i.e., all names listed in a single row of Table \ref{tab:desc_race}).
+For semantic diversity and opinion distance, we additionally calculated the mean pairwise distance of embedding vectors and Wasserstein distance, respectively, for the responses associated with each individual name, and then averaged these values across names within the same demographic category.
+We found that this alternative approach produced results that were very similar to those obtained from the aggregated data, and, more importantly, the overall patterns remained consistent.